SysBehr/BehrNecessities/ConfigItems/Windows Update Toasts/README.md

-Update 5/21/2019: Changed AppID on the toast to "System Information" instead of "Windows Powershell" for a better User Experience
+Update 7/20/2019: Changed AppID on the toast to "Software Center" instead of "Windows Powershell" for a better User Experience

 Problem to solve:
 - You deploy updates as available for a period of time to give users some leeway for installation before they're required... but users don't install updates until the deadline has passed.
 Complaints ensue as reboot timers kick in and force the reboot at an inopportune time for the user.